Panay: Precolonial era

 Left to right: Images from the Boxer Codex illustrating members of the ancient Visayan kadatuan or tumao class from Panay: [1] couple from the nobility, and [2] a royal couple.

 No pre-Hispanic written accounts of Iloilo and Panay island exist today.
 Oral traditions, in the form of recited epics like the Hinilawod, have survived to a small degree.
 A few recordings of these epic poems exist.
 The most notable are the works of noted Filipino anthropologist Felipe Jocano.

 While no current archaeological evidence exists describing pre-Hispanic Panay, an original work by Pedro Alcantara Monteclaro published in 1907 called Maragtas details the alleged accounts of the founding of the various pre-Hispanic polities on Panay Island.
 The book is based on oral and written accounts available to the author at the time.
 The author made no claim for the historical accuracy of the accounts.
 Noted anthropologist and historian William Henry Scott initially concluded in his dissertation that it was a myth, but in a revised version admitted its credibility is debatable and concluded it was most likely based on real folk legends.

 A map showing the Confederation of Madja-as.

 According to Maragtas, Madja-as was founded after ten datus fled Borneo and landed on Panay Island.
 The book then goes on to detail their subsequent purchase of the coastal lands in which they settled from the native Ati people.
 There were other datus who settled in Southern Luzon and Negros Island, but Madja-as was the center and other barangays within the Kedatuan took turns in being the capital.
-Then, the Kedatuan of Madja-as, recruiting natives from the Philippines; and the immigrants from Borneo, went back and waged a successful war against Rajah or Sultan Makatunao, who's oppression forced the 10 Datus to flee.
+Then, the Kedatuan of Madja-as, recruiting natives from the Philippines; and the immigrants from Borneo, went back and waged a successful war against Rajah or Sultan Makatunao, whose oppression forced the ten Datus to flee.
 Afterwards, the treasures and loot from the conquest and sacking of Borneo, were carried back to the newly founded towns of the Datus in the various islands scattered in the archipelago.